Impurity accumulation layer profiles in the Large Helical Device have been successfully reproduced by simulation

 This work was performed by M.Shoji and G.Kawamura at NIFS, in an international collaboration with J.Romazanov and A. Kirschner et al. at the Forschungszentrum Jülich (FZJ) in Germany.

-This research result was published in Plasma and Fusion Research, an electronic journal published by The Japan Society of Plasma Science and Nuclear Fusion Research on December 14, 2020.
+This research result was published on December 14, 2020 in Plasma and Fusion Research, an online journal by the Japan Society of Plasma Science and Nuclear Fusion Research.